External Fixation of an Ankle Fracture

 After your surgery:

-You may bleed more than expected and get an infection.
+You may develop an infection.
 Other parts of your ankle and foot, such as nerves, blood vessels, ligaments, muscles, and bones, may be damaged.
 Your leg, ankle, or foot may become stiff, numb, and weak.
 Even after surgery, you may still have ankle pain or problems moving your leg or foot.
 You may have trouble going back to your usual activities, such as sports.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.